potestiolab/canvas/README.md

   214GLY    OC2 3341   4.543   2.319   4.386
    9.97074   9.97074   9.97074
 ```

-> For simplicity we cut the file.
-The integral version can be found in `input-files/ADENYLATE-KINASE/kinase-w-amber99`
+[^8]: For simplicity this file is cut.
+The integral version can be found in `input-files/ADENYLATE-KINASE/sim-w-amber99`

 Detailed information can be found in [Gromacs-GroFile](https://manual.gromacs.org/archive/5.0.3/online/gro.html)

 It is, also, possible to find coordinate files with pdb extension.
-Indeed, the crystallographic structure
-of a biomolecule is, in general, in the latter format.
-The most of proteins/biomolecules can be dowloaded
-from [_Protein Data Bank_](https://www.rcsb.org) in pdb format.
+Indeed, the crystallographic structure  of a biomolecule is, in general, in the latter format.
+The most of proteins/biomolecules can be dowloaded from [_Protein Data Bank_](https://www.rcsb.org) in pdb format.

-However, it is possible to transform pdb format in the gro one by means of a [pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html#gmx-pdb2gmx)
+However, it is possible to transform pdb format in the gro one by means of a [pdb2gmx](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html#gmx-pdb2gmx) GROMACS tool.
-GROMACS tool.

 ```bash
 pdb2gmx -f <pdb FILE> -o <gro FILE> -water tip3p -ignh